Alex370z/EasyshopApplication.java/README.md

 ## User Register/Login
 At the initial stage of debugging, EASYSHOP didn’t allow users to log in or create an account, or at least those functions weren’t working as intended.

+## Interesting Code
+An interesting piece of code is the Authentication Controller.
+The Authentication Controller plays a crucial role in applications, as it handles new user data such as usernames, emails, and passwords.
+It validates the input, saves the user to the database, and returns a success response.